Bread Making Basics

 Gain the basic understanding of bread-making you'll need to make loaves that rise and taste great.
 In class, we'll have demonstrations of basic techniques, talk about what's happening in the dough, learn tips to avoid pitfalls, and have plenty of time for questions.
 Students will have a simple baking assignment each week that we'll discuss the following class.
 By the end of the month, you'll have a foundational knowledge of bread-making that you can use to explore the vast recipes of the world.

 This class is presented in collaboration with the John C. Campbell Folk School & is limited to 24 students.
-There will be an optional Orientation and Closing Ceremony hosted from the Folk School campus that students can attend online.

 Class Materials Needed